 Amazing Grace has become one of the most beautifully haunting Christian hymns in the world.
-Many famous faces have covered the iconic song from Elvis to Aretha Franklin to Johnny Cash.
-Even former President Barack Obama has lent his voice to the song for powerful rendition.
+Many famous faces have covered the iconic song from Elvis Presley to Aretha Franklin to Johnny Cash.
+Even former US President Barack Obama has lent his voice to the song for a powerful rendition.

-It’s estimated that Amazing Grace has been performed over 10 million times and has appeared on over 11,000 albums worldwide.
-The origin and history of the song are remarkably fascinating and one that will explore below.
+It’s estimated that Amazing Grace has been performed over 10 million times and has impressively appeared on over 11,000 albums worldwide.
+The origin and history of the Amazing Grace song is remarkably fascinating and one that we will explore further.

 The Amazing Grace song has an incredible history that begins in Donegal, Ireland.
 Almost everyone has heard this powerful and uplifting song but not many people know much about its origins.

 Amazing Grace was written by author John Newton when he landed safely in Donegal, Ireland after being shipwrecked.
 Newton’s arrival in the beautiful Lough Swilly along Ireland’s Wild Atlantic Way played an influential role in changing his life.
 His arrival marked the start of his conversion to Christianity.

 Up until the point of coming to Ireland, John Newton was involved in the Slave Trade.
 At the time he was travelling from Africa to Liverpool and was caught up in an awful storm.
 The storm was so severe that Newton was said to have called out to God asking for mercy.

 The ship safely reaching Ireland, was marked at his spiritual conversion.
 Although he didn’t instantly change his ways and was still involved in the slave trade for six more years.
 But its believed that he did begin reading the Bible in Ireland and ‘started to view his captives with a more sympathetic view.’